 Practice with a spotter & slow down the leg-spring & arm reach for a few dozen handsprings and see if you can REACH for the mat with your hands without looking... instead...
 FEEL how your body is traveling and moving and let the FEELING guide you to your hands... also, use your peripheral vision to keep your orientation.

 The surest way to CORRECT your handspring is to SLOW it down VERY VERY slowly... and MAKE SURE that at slow speeds you are doing EVERYTHING exactly right...
 Do LOTS of repetitions at SLOW speeds... (you need a spotter to go slowly) THEN...
 GRADUALLY increase the speed.... with lots of repetitions at each increase

 and if you do that right... as you get back up to full-live speed you may still have to CHOOSE whether to do one of the old-messy wrong-but-fast handsprings... or to do your new well-formed handspring...after a few HUNDRED correct ones you'll probably forget the old-bad one.

 With matting (an incline mat with a folding mat on top of it is great) you can create a workout environment that lets you experiment some... to learn and play with small variations in your handspring.
 Think of it as STUDYING your handspring... and explore how different changes in your timing, approach, push, etc. affect the results you are getting.

-Coach Wayne is the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
-His articles, videos and books have been used by students and instructors world wide since 1991.
-Coach Wayne is available for in-gym instructor training and performance tumbling clinics throughout the year.
-For booking information, coaches/owners should call 912.398.8082.
-Students and parents should request coaches/owners to contact Coach Wayne.
+Coach Wayne was the Head Coach for the Savannah College of Art and Design Cheerleading team and Executive Coach of Olympic Gymnast Zuzana Sekerova.
+His articles, videos, and books have been used by students and instructors worldwide since 1991.
+Coach Wayne is available for tumbling instructor certification training.
+For booking information, coaches/owners should text or call 912.238.1747.